Regularity and stability of feedback relaxed controls

-A major theoretical contribution of this work is a rigorous stability analysis on the regularized control problem and its associated feedback control strategy.
-Although the entropy-regularized RL formulation has demonstrated remarkable robustness in various empirical studies (e.g. \cite{ziebart2008,haarnoja2017, nachum2017,geist2019,gu2019, wang2019_mv}), to the best of our knowledge, there is no published theoretical work on the robustness of feedback relaxed controls with respect to parameter uncertainty (even in a discrete-time setting), nor on the robustness of the value functions for regularized multi-dimensional continuous-time stochastic control problems.
+A major theoretical contribution of this work is a rigorous stability analysis of the regularized control problem and its associated feedback control strategy.
+Although the entropy-regularized RL formulation has demonstrated remarkable robustness in various empirical studies (e.g. \cite{ziebart2008,haarnoja2017, nachum2017,geist2019,gu2019, wang2019_mv}), to the best of our knowledge, there is no published theoretical work on the Lipschitz stability of \textit{feedback relaxed controls} with respect to parameter uncertainty (even in a discrete-time setting) nor on the Lipschitz stability of the value functions for regularized continuous-time stochastic control problems with general multi-dimensional nonlinear state dynamics.
+In fact, most existing results on the Lipschitz stability of feedback controls are for LQ control problems with linear state dynamics and quadratic cost functions (see e.g.~\cite{mania2019} for discrete-time LQ problems in an ergodic setting and \cite{basei2020} for finite-horizon continuous-time LQ problems).
+The stability analysis of such problems relies heavily on the linearity of optimal feedback controls and the associated Riccati equations, and hence cannot be directly extended to general nonlinear control problems.
+We refer the reader also to \cite{aldous1981,langen1981, backhoff2020,backhoff2020_estimate, bayraktar2020, {bayraktar2020_extended}, kara2020} for the continuity of various stochastic optimization problems, including stochastic control problems and optimal stopping problems, in the underlying processes with respect to the (extended) weak topology.

 In this work, we shall close the gap by providing a theoretical justification for recent RL heuristics that including an exploration reward in the optimization objective leads to more robust decision making.
 In particular, we shall demonstrate that the change in value functions of the regularized control problems (in the $C^{2,\b}$-norm) depends Lipschitz-continuously on the perturbations of the model parameters, including the coefficients of the state dynamics and reward functions in the optimization objective.